 All growers are aware of the importance of the correct macronutrients ratios for maximum plant development.
-The flowering stage is different.
-At this stage, the cannabis plant needs micronutrients such as calcium, boron, and magnesium to develop strong plants with heavy buds and spread the root system additionally.
+In which, the flowering stage is different than seedlings and veg.
+In this stage, the cannabis plant needs micronutrients such as calcium, boron, and magnesium to develop strong plants with heavy buds and to expand and strengthen the root system.
 Those micronutrients are found in regular cannabis fertilizers and tap water that most growers use, so there is often no need for their extra addition.
-But, the growers that use reverse osmosis or filtered water must include boron within their nutrient solution.
-Otherwise, their plants have a higher chance of experiencing boron deficiencies.
+But the growers that use reverse osmosis or filtered water must include boron within their nutrient solution.
+Otherwise their plants have a higher chance of experiencing boron deficiencies.

 Watering and fertilization in the early flowering period

 The early bloom period is considered from the first flower appearance to approximately 35 days after.
 At this phase, the amount of all macronutrients should be equal, while their concentration should be between 200 to 250 ppm.
 During this period, each plant needs 600 to 800ml of water every 2 to 4 days.